newjersey/dol-mcnj-main/README.md

 ### Deploying to GCP

-First, make sure that [gcloud SDK] is installed
+First, make sure that [Google Cloud SDK](https://cloud.google.com/sdk/install) is installed

-Ensure you are logged in and pointing to the correct project.
+Ensure you are logged in to the CLI and pointing to the correct project.

-This script generated the `app.yaml` and deploys the app
+This script generates the `app.yaml` and deploys the app:
 ```shell script
 ./scripts/deploy.sh
 ```